-An extended entitlement of 30 hours is available where both parents are working, or lone parent families where that parent is working. eligible families are entitled to 30 hours per week until they start reception class in school.
+An extended entitlement of 30 hours is available where both parents are working, or lone parent families where that parent is working.
+Eligible families are entitled to 30 hours per week until they start reception class in school.

-Children aged 2 whose families receive certain benefits (incoming low income in receipt of in-work benefits), or those who meet additional non-economic criteria, are entitled to 15 hours per week.
-Nationally, about 40% of 2-year olds are entitled to this offer, but the proportion varies by area.
-In Waltham Forest approx. 33% of all 2-year old's are entitled to funded early education.
+Children aged 2 whose families receive certain benefits (low income and in-work related benefits), or those who meet additional non-economic criteria, are entitled to 15 hours per week.
+Nationally, about 40% of 2-year-olds are entitled to this offer, but the proportion varies by area.
+In Waltham Forest approximately 33% of all 2-year-olds are entitled to funded early education.
 This equates to around 1200 children per year in 2020.